panther-labs/panther/docs/gitbook/operations/runbooks.md

  the Panther tool `requeue`.

 ## panther-snapshot-scheduler
-The `panther-snapshot-scheduler` lambda calls the `panther-snapshot-api` for infrastructure scans triggered by a 24 hour CloudWatch timer events.
+The `panther-snapshot-scheduler` lambda calls the `panther-source-api` for infrastructure scans triggered by a 24 hour CloudWatch timer events.

  Failure Impact